nephlm/gnosis2/docs/source/crew.md

 All the choices require the group to work together if they want to be considered a group.
-They don't have to end up a group, who hang out in each other's scenes, they could be having their own adventures in a shared world, but that isn't what most groups want.
+They don't have to end up a group who hang out in each other's scenes, they could be having their own adventures in a shared world, but that isn't what most groups want.